 The Trevi Fountain: Who knew a fountain could rival the Colosseum as the most awe-inspiring sight in Rome.
 The intricate carvings of this 18th century masterpiece can be gawked at for an hour.

-Accommodation in The Historic Center of Rome
+Accommodation in The Historical Center of Rome

 With so many excellent restaurants in this area, you may just find that the best accommodation in the historic center depends on its proximity to your favourite restaurant!
 Our top pick is in one of the best parts of Rome (Navona) and it’s close to two of the city’s tastiest restaurants.
 When considering where to stay in Rome, maybe have a look at the nearby restaurants, cafes and bars and go from there!

 If you are looking for a hostel in Rome near the Vatican City, Vatican Museums Rome and the city center, Colors is the ideal hostel choice for you.
 This new Rome accommodation at Colors has a privileged location for a Rome Hostel since every major monument and tourist attraction is easily reachable via a short walk.